MicrosoftDocs/memdocs/sccm/core/plan-design/hierarchy/use-a-cloud-based-distribution-point.md

 -   A subscription to Azure (see [About subscriptions and certificates](#BKMK_CloudDPCerts) in this topic).

--   A self-signed or PKI management certificate for communication from a Configuration Manager primary site server to the cloud service in Azure (See [About subscriptions and certificates](#BKMK_CloudDPCerts) in this topic).
+-   A self-signed or public key infrastructure (PKI) management certificate for communication from a Configuration Manager primary site server to the cloud service in Azure (See [About subscriptions and certificates](#BKMK_CloudDPCerts) in this topic).

 -   A service certificate (PKI) that Configuration Manager clients use to connect to cloud-based distribution points and download content from them by using HTTPS.